xMartin/php-introduction/02_basic_syntax_example.md

 var_dump(MY_CONSTANT); //prints int(42)
 ```

-PHP has a lot of builtin constants, one of them is `PHP_EOL` which contains a string with a line ending.
+PHP has a lot of built-in constants, one of them is `PHP_EOL` which contains a string with a line ending.

 On some operating systems, line endings are different.
 By using `PHP_EOL` you can make sure to always use the correct one
 for the OS your program is running on.